ColeDavis99/80-Proof-of-Concept/README.md

-# Inebriator
+# (80) Proof of Concept
 Robotic bartender!
-Definitely need to update this readme and the rest of the documentation.
+Gonna update this readme and the rest of the documentation.